4. Population Model Batch Run

 magnitude file and life cycles file.
 The polygon geometry is not needed

 to run the population model.
-Reset filename_
+Reset filename_ to point to a

 local file on your computer.